enriqc3/CMPS-3240-Intro-Intrinsics/README.md

 __m256 odds = _mm256_set_ps(1.0, 3.0, 5.0, 7.0, 9.0, 11.0, 13.0, 15.0);
 ```

 Initializes two 256-bit AVX registers by partitioning them into 8 32-bit floating point values.
 Note 256/32 is 8.
-Also note that ```evens``` is greater than ```odds``` by one, so subtrating the two should result in a vector of ones.
+Also note that ```evens``` vector values are the ``odds`` vector plus one, so subtracting the two should result in a vector of ones.
 This code:

 ```c
 /* Compute the difference between the two vectors */